 Maybe we can hire them back.

-It's like he decided, oh, maybe maybe the wall isn't as xenophobic and hysterical as everything else and racist.
+It's like he decided, oh, maybe the wall isn't as xenophobic and hysterical as everything else and racist.

-Because now he's gonna build more of the Trump wall.
+Because now he's going to build more of the Trump wall, which he never should have stopped.

 Hey there, I'm Mary Catherine Hamm.